How to Calculate Hours Worked Like a Pro

 That’s it!
 If desired, you can customize your Excel sheet by adding additional columns for notes, overtime hours, or any other relevant information.
 You can also use Excel's built-in functions and features to analyze your data further, such as calculating average hours, identifying days with the most hours worked, or creating charts to visualize your work hours.

-One thing to keep in mind is that, if you have non-exempt workers, you’ll need to keep track of their overtime hours.
-The Fair Labor Standards Act mandates that overtime at a rate of time-and-a-half is paid for any hours worked in excess of 40 in a single workweek.
+One thing to keep in mind is, if you have non-exempt workers, you’ll need to keep track of their overtime hours.
+The Fair Labor Standards Act mandates overtime is paid at a time-and-a-half rate for any hours worked in excess of 40 in a single workweek.

-However, your state regulations may be different; for example, some states mandate that time-and-a-half is paid after 8 hours are worked in a single day.
+However, your state regulations may differ.
+For example, some states mandate that time and a half is paid after eight hours are worked in a single day.
 Other states mandate double pay as the rate of pay for overtime.

 Additionally, your organization may have stricter overtime policies than what’s mandated at the federal level.
-Likewise, if your employees work an alternative work schedule, then overtime may need to be calculated totally differently.
-That’s because alternative work schedules are often compressed, allowing for shifts that exceed more than 8 hours with fewer workdays.
+Likewise, if your employees work an alternative work schedule, then overtime may need to be calculated completely differently.
+That’s because alternative work schedules are often compressed, allowing for shifts that exceed more than eight hours with fewer workdays.

 Here is a step-by-step guide on how to manually calculate overtime.

-First thing’s first: like we said above, it’s important to understand the overtime rules and regulations specific to your jurisdiction or company policy.
-You’ll need this info to determine the number of hours worked beyond which overtime is applicable.
+First thing’s first, like we said above, it’s important to understand the overtime rules and regulations specific to your jurisdiction or company policy.
+You’ll need this information to determine the number of hours worked that exceeds the overtime threshold.
 For example, it could be any hours worked beyond 40 hours in a workweek.

-To figure out the number of overtime hours, simply subtract the overtime threshold (e.g., 40 hours) from the total hours worked.
+To figure out the number of overtime hours, simply subtract the overtime threshold (i.e., 40 hours) from the total hours worked.

-Now that you have all the information, you can calculate overtime pay by multiplying the number of overtime hours by the rate of overtime pay.
-For example, say you’re calculating overtime at a rate of time-and-a-half for someone who worked 44 hours in a workweek.
-You’d multiply 4 hours by their rate-of-pay, then multiply it by 1.5.
+Now that you have all the information, you can calculate overtime pay by multiplying the number of overtime hours by the overtime pay rate.
+For example, say you’re calculating overtime at a rate of time and a half for someone who worked 44 hours in a workweek.
+You’d multiply four hours by their rate of pay, then multiply it by 1.5.

 Remember, overtime calculation methods may vary based on specific labor laws and company policies.
 Always ensure you are familiar with the regulations applicable to your jurisdiction and consult any relevant policies or agreements.